bitpay/bitcore/README.md

 ## Back to proxy machine

-# Send signatures to the server
+# Send signatures to BWS
 proxy$  bit sign -i txproposals-signed.dat
 ```

 # Security Considerations
- * Private keys are never sent to the server.
+ * Private keys are never sent to BWS.
 Copayers store them locally.
- * Extended public keys are stored on the server.
-This allows the server to easily check wallet balance, send offline notifications to copayers, etc.
+ * Extended public keys are stored on BWS.
+This allows BWS to easily check wallet balance, send offline notifications to copayers, etc.
  * During wallet creation, the initial copayer creates a wallet secret that contains a private key.
 All copayers need to prove they have the secret by signing their information with this private key when joining the wallet.
 The secret should be shared using secured channels.

-## All server responses are verified:
+## All BWS responses are verified:
   * Addresses and change addresses are derived independently and locally by the copayers from their local data.
-  * TX Proposals templates are signed by copayers and verified by others, so the server cannot create or tamper with them.
+  * TX Proposals templates are signed by copayers and verified by others, so the BWS cannot create or tamper with them.

 ## Notes
  * A copayer could join the wallet more than once, and there is no mechanism to prevent this.
 Copayers should use the command 'confirm' to check other copayer's identity.

-##  In case the server is compromised
+##  In case the BWS is compromised
  * It could be possible to see past (and future) wallet's transactions.
- * It is not possible to spend wallet funds, since private keys are never sent nor stored at the server
+ * It is not possible to spend wallet funds, since private keys are never sent nor stored at BWS
  * It is not possible to tamper with tx proposals or wallet addresses since they are computed and verified by copayers
- * Copayers could switch to another server using their local data (see `recreate` command).
+ * Copayers could switch to another BWS instance using their local data (see `recreate` command).
 In this case only the wallet extended data will be lost (pending and past transaction proposals, some copayer metadata).

-# Server API
+# REST API

 ## create a wallet
  POST  `/v1/wallets`